arbarton/Klunk_matters_arising/README.md

 **permute_samples.sh** shuffles the sample labels for the pre- and post-BD samples while retaining the original number of samples used for each target panel.

-**run_permutations.sh** runs the original Klunk et al. pipeline but reads in the suffled labels from permute_samples.sh.
+**run_permutations.r** runs the original Klunk et al. pipeline but reads in the suffled labels from permute_samples.sh.